 (12) Set forth the grounds for termination from the QIP.

 (I) Educational intervention/remediation.
-The board shall approve individual programs and/or select providers of education and assessment services for QIP utilization.
+The board shall approve individual programs and/ or select providers of education and assessment services for QIP utilization.
 Panel members may review the content of and recommend programs for board approval.

-(J) A licensee determined by the board to be eligible for the QIP who refuses to enter into the participation agreement as set forth in this rule within the time frame specified by the QIP shall be subject to disciplinary action for the identified deficiency in accordance with section 4734.31 of the Revised Code.
+(J) A licensee determined by the board to be eligible for the QIP who refuses to enter into the participation agreement as set forth in this rule within the time frame specified by the QIP may be subject to disciplinary action for the identified deficiency in accordance with section 4734.31 of the Revised Code.

 (K) Termination.
 A licensee determined by the panel to have a deficiency that may be corrected through participation in the QIP may be terminated from the QIP for any of the following reasons: